Joint Moment Estimation for Hip Exoskeleton Control: A Generalized Moment Feature Generation Method: Method

 \section{Method}

-This section provides a detailed explanation of the proposed fast joint moment estimation method based on GMF generation.
-We will firstly describe the basic model of using neural networks to estimate biomechanical joint moment.
-Then we introduce the concept of GMF, addressing the issues that arise from the general form.
-Based on this, we propose a network architecture for generating GMF as well as a decoder for it (Fig.\ref{overview} - Model training) and introduce a fast estimator using GRU neural networks.
-Finally, we present the training method for the neural network model and the prediction process of estimating joint moment (Fig.\ref{overview} - Prediction).
+This section provides a detailed explanation of the proposed joint moment estimation method based on GMF generation.
+We will first describe the conventional form of using neural networks to estimate biomechanical joint moments.
+Then we introduce the concept of GMF, addressing the issues that arise from the conventional form.
+Based on this, we propose a neural network framework for generating GMF and estimating it using a GRU module, as well as a decoder for decoding it into the joint moment (Fig.\ref{overview} - Model training).
+Finally, we present the training strategy for the proposed neural network model and the deployment of estimating joint moment in the real world (Fig.\ref{overview} - Model deployment).